DrZhivago1/DocWorld/README.md

 	Added new "Beds" tab for all beds.
 Supported Mods: RIMKea, LoTR, [sd] goodnight, Vanilla Furniture Expanded/Medical Module Added new "Storage" tab for all shelving furniture.
 Supported mods: LWM's Deep Storage, RimWriter, Vanilla Furniture Expanded, Extended Storage, Extended Storage Extended

+	IF "Expanded Woodworking" AND "Simple Chains: Leather" are installed:
+		Tanning liquor made from logs.

 	IF "LWM's Deep Storage" is installed:
 		Adds categories and items to storage furniture for better compatibility with Vanilla as well as "RimCuisine", "[XND] Survival Tools", and "Rim of Madness - Bones".